Kreidler was the representative for Washington’s 9th congressional district and was a Democrat. He served from 1993 to 1994.

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kreidler is shown as a purple triangle. (analysis methodology)
+Kreidler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kreidler sponsored bills primarily in these issue areas:

 Health (26%) Government Operations and Politics (26%) Labor and Employment (14%) Armed Forces and National Security (8%) Families (8%) Science, Technology, Communications (8%) Energy (6%) Commerce (4%)

 Some of Kreidler’s most recently sponsored bills include...

 - H.R.
 4977 (103rd): To change the appeals process in the workers’ compensation provisions of title ...